ahopgood/Vagrant-Puppet/modules/ddclient/README.markdown

   * Update support to include version 3.8.3 of ddclient as it provides multiple domain support
   * Create a section for the ddclient lens
 * Extract setup of ddclient entries to a define
+  * Test multiple declarations of entries
 * Add comment support to the ddclient lens
+* Have lens setup in the ddclient class
 * Create a define section in `augeas` class for supporting writing of lenses.
 * Only run lens addition of ddclient entry if the entry doesn't already exist, unless changed.
+* Move perl pieces to separate module
+* Reset /etc/ddclient.conf permissions to something sensible (r+w owner only, ddclient owner & group)
+* Pull lens development support pieces into the augeas module
+* ddclient::entry name field used as the login unless specified otherwise